 Francesa blogs at From Pennies to Pounds and says "My best money habit would be avoiding the shops.
 If you go to the shops, you will often see something that you want to buy, and this leads to impulse buying.
 No spend days can really help you to see the pattern of this, and encourage you to stop.
 99% of my days are no spend days now!"

 "I would say that my best habit would to be very aware of how we are manipulated to want stuff," says Lesley who blogs at Thrifty Lesley.
 "Buy a coffee, buy this lovely cake, what? you're wearing last years clothes, change your sofa, your walls look out of date, decorate and that old chestnut 'this seasons must-haves'.
 Stay focused on your goal or you'll spend all your income on fripperies."

 But so what if you overspend on random crap or are dragged into a spending competition with neighbours, friends or random folk that you don't even know on social media?

 For some, it matters because they end up in debt, lots of it!
 And that means that they end up spending way more because as well as paying for the item, they are also paying interest charges.

 For others, it may mean that they are not spending on the thing that is important to their long-term security.
 Investing in themselves!

 Pay yourself first

-Michelle blogs at Time and Pence and for her, both short and long term security are a real priority.
-“My best money habit has been to always have my mortgage on a fixed rate for security and save up as much as possible for each time it came to the end of the term to pay off extra.
+Michelle blogs at Time and Pence and, for her, both short and long term security is a real priority.
+"My best money habit has been to always have my mortgage on a fixed rate for security and save up as much as possible for each time it came to the end of the term to pay off the extra.
 This has allowed me to pay off my mortgage early.
-Our last payment is in January 2018!”
+Our last payment is in January 2018!"